DavyJonesLocker/party_foul/README.md

 ```

 In this over-simplistic example the words that start with `:` in the
-templates will be evaluated with the value of the corresponding named
+templates are evaluated with the value of the corresponding named
 instance method on the instance of `PartyFoul::ExceptionHandler`.
 If you
 want to add additional values for replacement you should open that class
 to add the methods.